VikParuchuri/blog/meta-post-1/meta-post-1.md

-Creating a wordpress multisite install using cloudformation and ansible
+Creating a wordpress single or multisite install using cloudformation and ansible
 ========================================================

 Intro
 -------------------------

 You may have noticed that this site recently changed over from blogger to wordpress.
+I made this change for a lot of reasons, which I will get into in more depth in a subsequent post.

 In order to make this change, I setup a wordpress multisite installation.
 A multisite installation is when one wordpress install lets you run multiple websites.
 I like multisite because it enables me to flexibly manage multiple websites with less duplication of effort than a single wordpress installation for each website would allow me.

 Wordpress multisite normally works with subdomains (ie mail.google.com), but I combined the multisite mode with domain mapping to enable top-level domains to be used for each sub-site (so, we have vikparuchuri.com).

 This post will be kind of a meta-post, where I go into the details of how I set the site up.
 I am not a sysadmin by trade (what am I by trade, anyways?), but some new tools make it really simple to build repeatable configurations.
-I can't stress the repeatable enough.
+I can't stress the repeatable part enough.
 If you setup an installation "by hand" and run a lot of manual system commands, it will be extremely hard to reproduce if you need to run another site, or if you want to backup and re-initialize your site with different hardware.
+It may take more initial work to make something repeatable, but it is well worth doing.

 To enable the configuration steps to be repeatable, I used the following technologies:

 * [EC2](http://aws.amazon.com/ec2/) is an Amazon service that lets you create or shutdown servers on an on demand basis.
 It is great for deploying websites in seconds.
 * [Route 53](http://aws.amazon.com/route53/) Route 53 is Amazon's DNS service.
 It makes it incredibly simple to setup DNS records.
 * [CloudFormation](http://aws.amazon.com/cloudformation/) is another Amazon service that lets you use templates to create resource "stacks".
 These resources can be servers (EC2), databases (RDS), and so on.
 This lets you easily create and manage configurable resources.
 In our case, it allows us to create our server and associated resources very easily.
 * [Ansible](http://www.ansibleworks.com/) is an open source project that allows for idempotent commands to be run by sshing into a server or group of servers.
 In our case, it allows us to very easily configure our wordpress server.

+Before we get started, please note that these steps have been tested only on Ubuntu 12.10.
+It will most likely work with windows, but some steps may need to be modified.

 Getting the code
 -------------------------